The online Comment window has expired

 • Default_avatar

-Cameron Williamson over 1 year ago
+Cameron Williamson about 2 years ago

 I am writing in support of the public library.
 The Milwaukee Public Library is an amazing resource for everybody.
 It's not just a place to store books and be quiet, the many services offered are invaluable to our community.
 They provide spaces for people to create and learn.
 Necessary things for living a fulfilling life.
 It would be shameful to make the library reduce hours and services.